Link your AWS account

 Feature permissions

-Below are the required permissions for the features you can enable for a linked account.
+Below are the required permissions of the features you can enable on a linked account.
+See also Security and data access policy.

 {